AbhishekGupta-33/react-native-web-Demo/README.md

 yarn start
 ```

-## Step 2: Start your Application

-Let Metro Bundler run in its _own_ terminal.
-Open a _new_ terminal from the _root_ of your React Native project.
-Run the following command to start your _Android_ or _iOS_ app:
+Let Metro run in its own terminal window.

+## Step 3: Run the Application

+Open a **new terminal** in the root directory of your project.

 ### For Android

+Make sure you have an Android emulator running or a device connected.

 ```bash
 # using npm